 In another model, using Atlantis ecosystem modeling software, Brand and colleagues (2007) similarly found evidence of biomass tradeoffs between different groundfish species groups.
-When this model was used to simulate a scenario in which F = 0 for 42 years, the results indicated that small deep rockfish (e.g., thornyhead) steadily declined through the time period-partly because of an increase in a major predator (sablefish)-and midwater rockfish initially increased but then declined after 25 years from increased predation pressure.
-Conversely, large demersal fish (e.g., lingcod) increased steadily until approximately year 20, and then showed a second, sudden increase as a result of release from predation pressure (Brand et al. 2007).
+When this model was used to simulate a scenario in which F = 0 for 42 years, the results indicated that small deep rockfish (ie, thornyhead) steadily declined through the time period, in part due to an increase in a major predator (sablefish), and midwater rockfish initially increased but then declined after 25 years due to increased predation pressure.
+Conversely, large demersal fish (ie, lingcod) increased steadily until approximately year 20, and then showed a second, sudden increase as a result of release from predation pressure (Brand et al. 2007).

-In summary, there is not information to suggest that the West Coast non-hake commercial groundfish fisheries are a primary source of mortality for any species that currently play an ecological role of exceptional importance.
+In summary, there is not information to suggest that the west coast non-hake commercial groundfish fisheries are a primary source of mortality for any species that currently play an ecological role of exceptional importance.